-Check What Version of Windows 10 You Have install on your compute/laptop
+Check What Version of Windows 10 You Have install on your computer/laptop

 Here how to Find Out Which Build and Version of Windows 10 You have installed on your computer or laptop comes with preinstalled.